snowflakedb/snowflake-cli-templates/dcm_project/README.md

 snow dcm plan EXAMPLE_PROJECT --from "DB.SCH.SOURCE_STAGE" --configuration "PROD"
 ```

-### 5. Deploy Project
+### 5. Deploy DCM Project

-In order to apply changes to your Snowflake account you need to execute the current definition
+In order to apply changes to your Snowflake account you need to deploy the current definition
-the PROJECT.
+the DCM Project.
 It is recommended to first review a plan of the changes.You can deploy the changes
 with the following command:

 ```bash